Cherreads

 "Yeah.
 Mysteries are exciting.
 And with you around... it's like those old days.
 Makes all this stuff feel less heavy."

-Those last words, was it a slip?
-I caught the flicker—exhaustion tucked behind it, like she was running on fumes but wouldn't admit it.
+Those last words—were they a slip?
+I caught the flicker: exhaustion tucked behind them, like she was running on fumes but wouldn't admit it.

-We sat there a moment, her chatting about random stuff—like the latest cafeteria drama and that one teacher who always forgets names—something I'd say I missed about her.
+We sat there a moment, her chatting about random stuff—like the latest cafeteria drama and that one teacher who always forgets names—something I'd missed about her.

 Then it hit: the back of my neck tingled, like someone was staring.

 I looked up and scanned the foggy courtyard.
-For a second I saw a dark shape.
+Near the library building path, a dark shape stood still.
 Blink—gone, lost in the gray.

 The locked club door didn't feel like a joke anymore.
 Someone was watching us.